 This is a guest post by Lauren Wiseman.

-Author Bio: Lauren Wiseman is a marketing specialist, regular contributor to bizzmarkblog.com and entrepreneur, currently based in Melbourne.
-She helps clients grow their personal and professional brands in fast-changing and demanding market environments.
-Covering finance and investment topics, Lauren strongly believes in a holistic approach to business.
+Author Bio: Lauren Wiseman is marketing specialist, contributor to bizzmarkblog.com and entrepreneur.
+She helps clients grow their personal and professional brands in fast-changing and demanding market, strongly believing in a holistic approach to business.